Compensation Planning Tool

-This new tool will better meet departmental and divisional needs for accurate, multi-year compensation planning, and will improve the University’s long-range operating budget process – a process that accounts for 70 percent of the University’s total expenditures.
+This solution will better meet departmental and divisional needs for accurate, multi-year compensation planning, and will improve U of T’s long-range operating budget process – a process that accounts for 70 percent of the University’s total expenditures.

-Through community consultation, the Planning & Budget Office and EASI have selected leading-edge technology from Questica – to provide a holistic, accurate, intuitive and streamlined user experience.
-Beyond maintaining the core functionality of the current SAP B6 application, this tool will support a more efficient compensation planning process and will provide the flexibility for future expansion as the University’s needs change.
+Beyond maintaining the core functionality of the current SAP B6 application, this tool will support a more efficient compensation planning process and will provide the flexibility for future expansion as U of T’s needs change.

 WHY MAKE THIS TRANSITION?